demingfactor/storytellingsa/src/cms/events/2023-11-23-saturday-3-december-2023-theme-joy.md

 * $5 Donation/raffle appreciated.

-  * Funds also raised by Bargains-4-Cash Produce Stall which people add to &/or buy from.
+  * Funds also raised by Bargains for Cash Produce Stall which people add to &/or buy from.